Rawlins, WY | Wyoming State Penitentiary

 The Wyoming Honor Farm (WHF) houses 283 adult male offenders and is classified as a minimum custody facility.
 Established in 1931, the Honor Farm is located one mile north of Riverton, Wyoming.
 The Honor Farm’s Wild Horse Program, begun in 1988, plays an integral part in inmate rehabilitation by providing an opportunity for inmates to learn how to respect animals and people through day-to-day challenges.
 Respect is a life skill that many inmates need help developing while incarcerated, and those in the Wild Horse Program work together as a team to develop respect for the opinions and goals of others.
 Inmates working with horses learn that through respect and patience, even a wild animal will respond in a positive manner.
+The Honor Farm was recently featured on CBS’s 60 Minutes.
+View the story by clicking here.
 To learn more about the Wyoming Honor Farm, click here.

 - Population: 10,990

 - Home to the Wind River Hotel and Casino